simon-brooke/beowulf/doc/mexpr.md

 I think there is an ambiguity in referencing constants which are not bound to themselves in the M-Expression notation as given in the manual.
 This is particularly problematic with regards to `NIL` and `F`, but there may be others instances.

+However, so long as `F` is bound to `NIL`, and `NIL` is also bound to `NIL` (both of which are true by default, although changeable by the user), and `NIL` is the special marker used in the `CDR` of the last cons cell of a flat list, this is a difference which in practice does not make a difference.
+I still find it worrying, though, that rebinding variables could lead to disaster.

 ### Curly braces

 The use of curly braces is not defined in the grammar as stated on page 10.
 They are not used in the initial definition of `APPLY` on page 13, but they are used in the more developed restatement on page 70.
-I believe they are to be read as indicating a `DO` statement -- a list of function calls to be made sequentially but without strict functional dependence on one another -- but I don't find the exposition here particularly clear and I'm not sure of this.
+I believe they are to be read as indicating a section of assembly code to be assembled by the [Lisp Assembly Program](https://www.softwarepreservation.org/projects/LISP/book/LISP%201.5%20Programmers%20Manual.pdf#page=81) -- but I don't find the exposition here particularly clear and I'm not sure of this.

 Consequently, the M-Expression interpreter in Beowulf does not interpret curly braces.